rhdtownsend/gyre/doc/source/ref-guide/tidal-equations/sep-equations.rst

    f'(r,\theta,\phi;t) &= \sum_{\ell,m,k} \tflmk'(r) \, Y^{m}_{\ell}(\theta,\phi) \, \exp(-\ii k \Oorb t)
    \end{aligned}

-(here, the notationl for the sums has been abbreviated).
+(the notation for the sums has been abbreviated).
 Substituting these solution forms into the :ref:`linearized equations
 <tidal-linear-eqns>`, and taking advantage of the orthonormality of
 the spherical harmonics, leads to a set of differential equations for each combination of :math:`l`, :math:`m` and :math:`k`.
 A given set resembles the corresponding :ref:`oscillation equations
-<osc-sep-eqns>`, with just a couple of changes:
+<osc-sep-eqns>`, with just a couple changes:

 - Rather than being an eigenvalue parameter, the oscillation frequency is set by :math:`\sigma = k \Oorb`, representing the forcing